cutting-room-floor/projectmill/README.txt

 `source`        REQUIRED The source project, generally the name of folder it
                 lives in.

-`destintion`    REQUIRED The destination project name.
+`destination`   REQUIRED The destination project name.

 `mml`           A json snippet which will be merged on top of the project's mml
                 file.
 To clear out an option set it to 'null'